Need help? Call us on 0345 301 2889

 Comprehensive claims only.

-If you have at least 4 years' No Claim Discount, you and all named drivers are at least 25, and all have no fault claims within the past three years, then you'll be eligible to buy No Claim Discount Protection.
-You'll no longer be eligible for this cover if claims exceed the above numbers.
-Your premium may still increase following a claim.
+If you have at least 4 years' No Claim Discount, and you and all named drivers have no more than one fault claim within the past three years, then you’ll be eligible to buy No Claim Discount Protection.

 Examples of losses we cover include:

-The standard limit is £100,000.
+The standard limit for legal costs is £100,000.

 This is available as an optional extra only with comprehensive van insurance.
 Excludes windscreen claims.

-Rescue | Rescue Plus | Recovery | Recovery Plus | Euro Plus | ||
+| Rescue | Rescue Plus | Recovery | Recovery Plus | Euro Plus | ||

 Roadside assistance 24/7 help if you break down, over a quarter mile from home including a tow to a local garage if we can't repair your van by the road |